ranwez-search/SeqTUI/README.md

 # SeqTUI - Terminal Alignment Viewer & Toolkit

 A fast terminal-based viewer and command-line toolkit for sequences.
-View, translate, convert, and concatenate sequences aligned or not — all from the terminal.
+View, translate, convert (to FASTA), and combine sequences aligned or not — all from the terminal.

 Written in Rust using [ratatui](https://ratatui.rs/).